 7. Consult your jeweller

 If you suspect something is wrong with your rings, or you want home cleaning and care advice for your specific jewellery, it’s best to consult the jeweller you bought them from.
-They will have the expert knowledge you need, or at least have the contacts to ask the manufacturer, so you will have tailored instructions as to how best to care for your particular rings.
+They will have the expert knowledge you need, or at least have the contacts to ask the manufacturer, so you will have tailored instructions on the best way to clean your ring.

 When you’ve spent good money investing in a precious ring, it’s only natural that you’ll want to keep it in the best condition for as long as possible.
 While we advise taking it to your jeweller twice a year for a professional clean, it’s also possible to do it yourself.
 Hopefully this guide has shown you how you can clean your rings at home to keep them sparkling.
 Whether you’ve got platinum, silver, or gold rings, there’s a home cleaning technique that will help you look after your precious rings.
-For more helpful guides and inspiration articles, be sure to check out our blog.
+For more helpful guides and inspiration articles, be sure to keep up to date with our jewellery and watch guides, and don't forget to also check out our blog.

 If you’re after some new jewellery, check out our entire collection of rings here at Ramsdens Jewellery.
 We have plenty of styles, including diamond, platinum, silver and gold rings so, whatever you’re shopping for, you’re sure to find the perfect one.
 We offer free standard UK delivery on most orders, as well as a free click and collect service to any of our UK branches.